Collateralized Mortgage Obligations (CMOs)

 But a pass-through security, such as a CMO, does not use the money for any particular purpose.
 A CMO issuer packages a pool of mortgages, and sells the interest in that pool to investors.
 The CMO ultimately receives the monthly payments of people paying their mortgages, and these payments consist of both principal and interest.
 After deducting its fees, the CMO issuer passes the payments on to investors according to some prescribed schedule specified in the CMO prospectus.
 The prospectus describes each tranche and its characteristics.
 Every tranche receives interest, but different tranches have different priorities and different times in which they receive the principal of the payments.
-When a tranche receives all of the principal that it is due, it is paid in full and retired.
-Then the next tranche starts receiving principal payments, and so on.
+When a tranche receives all the principal that it is due, it is paid in full and retired.
+Then the next tranche starts receiving principal payments, etc.

 Prevailing Interest Rates Affect Prepayment Rates which Affect CMO Values.

 Besides the particular characteristics of the tranche, the rate of prepayments will affect the profit, risk, and lifetime of any particular CMO tranche.
 There will always be some prepayments because many people sell their homes before they are paid off, or they prepay to save on interest and to shorten the lifetime of their loans.
 A certain rate of prepayment is expected, so this is considered.